 Third baseman Chase Headley (1984) was purchased via trade during the 2014 season, and then signed to a four-year deal that December.
 A serviceable player in San Diego for more than seven years, Chase came in fifth in the NL MVP vote in 2012, when he hit 31 homers and drove in 115 runs.
 Although he fell to half that output in the years that followed, the Yanks are intrigued by hie stellar defense and his switch-hitting bat.
 His 12 home runs and 61 rbi’s in 2017 is about what he averaged the two preceding years.
 He was traded, along with righthander Bryan Mitchell, back to San Diego for a minor league outfielder before the 2018 season, a move that was clearly intended to create both roster and salary space for the coming Yankee stars.

 New to this list in 2018 is utility player Jace Peterson (1990), a 2011 first round pick by San Diego, who played for the Padres in 2014, then was traded to Atlanta, where he played 356 games from 2015 through 2017, but was granted free agency.
 The Yankees signed Jace to a free agent deal in January 2018, released him in April, then brought him back one day later.
 He played three games in the Bronx, with three hits in 10 at bats, and no runs or rbi’s.
-Baltimore subsequently selected Peterson off waivers, and he has played five games for them as of this writing.
-He has 15 career home runs and 102 rbi’s, the last four with the Orioles.
+Baltimore subsequently selected Peterson off waivers, and he played 90-plus games with them, knocking in 28 runs with three home runs.
+He has 18 career home runs and 126 rbi’s through the 2018 season.

 Catcher Tommy Clarke (1888) hit six homers with 191 rbi’s from 1909-1918, mostly with the Reds.
 Though he never played with the good guys, Clarke was traded by the Cincinnati Reds to the Yankees for Lee Magee in April 1918.